AzureMinds/projectdata/_posts/2024-09-04-building_a_blog.markdown

 Firstly, you may have noticed this site is hosted using Github pages.
 Github pages offers a way to host a static website (like yours truly) without paying/setting up hosting.
 On top of this, given my lack of web development expertise and impatience on getting something together, I have built this website using Jekyll.
 Jekyll is a Ruby package that transforms plain text files and written in markdown or other markup languages like HTML and processes it to create a static website.
 On top of this, there are a lot of pre-made templates and layout designs and a simple directory structure to build your content.
 In short, it's perfect for people who don't want to reinvent the wheel, building a website similar to this.
 For those of you looking to get started with Jekyll, I would recommend this https://jekyllrb.com/docs/installation/ if you are looking to install and setup Jekyll for the first time.

+Ok, so now you understand Jekyll and Github pages, I am going to outline to you how this website is setout (and yes it may change).

+The _config.yml file notes the configuration settings and options for my site.
+If you inspect the file, you will see I've included basic plugins, title, personal details, and usernames that could be useful.
+Currently, I feel there is a lack of plugins, themes and other configurations but I will develop these over time.